smudgelang/smudge/docs/tutorial/tutorial.rst

    :width: 700

-The **transient.smudge** and **use_transient.c** example files add this little state and a message to indicate that the turnstyle is powering up.
+The **transient.smudge** and **use_transient.c** example files add this little state and a message to indicate that the turnstile is powering up.

 Message Passing